LambdaTest/hyperexecute-xcui-sample/README.md

 If not signed up, you need to sign up and simultaneously redirected to Gitpod in a new tab where current tab will show hyperexecute dashboard.--->

-# How to run Selenium automation tests on HyperExecute (using TestNG framework)
+# How to run XCUI tests on HyperExecute

 * [Pre-requisites](#pre-requisites)
    - [Download HyperExecute CLI](#download-hyperexecute-cli)